Hatha Vs Vinyasa: Differences Between These Yoga Styles Explains

 The main difference between Hatha yoga vs. Vinyasa is speed – you move faster in Vinyasa yoga.

-In a Hatha yoga class, you hold every posture for at least five breaths.
-In contrast, in Vinyasa, you may take just one breath (an inhale or exhale) in a pose before moving to the next one.
+In Vinyasa, you may take just one breath (an inhale or exhale) in a pose before moving to the next one.
+While in a Hatha yoga class, you hold every posture for at least five breaths.
+In contrast.

 Because of its dynamic nature, Vinyasa yoga tends to be more physically demanding.
-Thus, Vinyasa is better for weight loss and burning fat as you are likely to sweat more in a Vinyasa class than in a Hatha class.
+Thus, It is better for weight loss and fat burning, as you are likely to sweat more in a Vinyasa class than in a Hatha class.

 For this reason, many people feel that Vinyasa is harder than Hatha yoga.
 Vinyasa requires more stamina and, thus, gets your heart racing more than Hatha yoga.
 And in terms of breath control, it can be tricky for beginners to maintain slow and steady breathing in Vinyasa yoga.